 Introduction

 The selection and acquisition of laboratory equipment are among the most critical decisions made in the clinical laboratory.
-Inappropriate equipment can decrease the facilities' efficiency, affect patient care, affect quality of test results, and cause thousands of wasted dollars.
+Inappropriate equipment can decrease the facility's efficiency, affect patient care, affect test results' quality, and cause wasted thousands of dollars.

-The initial step is that of determining the clinical laboratory's testing needs based on mission, goals, and strategic plan of the facility.
+The initial step is determining the clinical laboratory's testing needs based on the facility's mission, goals, and strategic plan.
 The laboratory manager, medical providers, and facilities chief executive officer need to ask the following questions:

 1. What are the organization's plans for the future?